 Systemic racism is both a social and legal concept that refers to a particular form of racism which occurs which pervades political, economic and social structures.
-Many institutions across Canada are unable to identity and assess degree of racism and prejudice and how it manifests itself.
+Many institutions across Canada are unable to identify and assess the degree of racism and prejudice and how it manifests itself.
 By consequence, anti-racist policies, programs and practices are insufficient for addressing persistent inequalities.
-Speakers in this plenary will offer an assessment of the state of racism and discrimination in Canada and provide examples of best practices in combatting prejudice.
+Speakers in this plenary will offer an assessment of the state of racism and discrimination in Canada and provide examples of best practices in combating prejudice.

-- Francis Boakye, Executive Director, ActionDignity - Amira Elghawaby, Canada's Special Representative on Combatting Islamophobia / La représentante spéciale du Canada chargée de la lutte contre l'islamophobie (invited) - Dr. Linda Kongnetiman, Managing lead, City of Calgary Anti-Racism Program - Teresa Woo-Paw, Former MLA and Cabinet member of Alberta, Chair, Canadian Race Relations Foundation, Asian Heritage Foundation, The Action, Chinese Canadians Together (ACCT) Foundation and the Asian Canadians Together-ACT2EndRacism National Network
+- Session chair: Francis Boakye, Executive Director, ActionDignity - Mike Burns, Assistant Director, Diversity and Social Statistics, Statistics Canada - Dr. Linda Kongnetiman, Managing lead, City of Calgary Anti-Racism Program - Teresa Woo-Paw, Former MLA and Cabinet member of Alberta, Chair, Canadian Race Relations Foundation, Asian Heritage Foundation, The Action, Chinese Canadians Together (ACCT) Foundation and the Asian Canadians Together-ACT2EndRacism National Network - Amira Elghawaby, Canada's Special Representative on Combatting Islamophobia